Afeka: Monuments

-In Carter Garden, there is a memorial to Rabbi Firefighter Shalom Sharabi, who was killed by falling into a deep well inside an abandoned building that was within the garden, on March 5 2000.
+In Carter Garden, there is a memorial to Rabbi Firefighter Shalom Sharabi, who was killed by falling into a deep well inside an abandoned building that was within the garden, on 5 March 2000.

 The "Haganah Square" is a monument commemorating the members of the Haganah and its commanders in Tel Aviv who founded the Afka neighborhood in 1943.

 Education

 In the neighborhood there are state kindergartens on the volunteer street.

 The children of the neighborhood attend schools in the nearby neighborhoods.

 "Yad Avner" is the building of the Geography department of Tel Aviv University, named after General Elimlech Avner.
 The building, designed by the architect Sam Barkai, was originally designed as the community house of the neighborhood, and since 1971 is used by Tel Aviv University.

 Tel Aviv University is located south of the neighborhood.

-Afka College is not located in the Afka neighborhood but in the Naot Afka neighborhood. several kilometers east of the neighborhood.
+Afeka College is not located in the Afeka neighborhood but in the Naot Afeka neighborhood, several kilometers further east.